Information for professionals and volunteers - financial inclusion

 Introduction to Benefits

 The ‘Introduction to Benefits’ session gives a very basic overview of the benefits system, its structure, basic rules, who can claim what, claims, payments and challenging decisions, some problem areas and how to avoid them in the first place.
 Also explained is practical information about the benefit administrators, where you can get further information and advice for staff and the public.
 The session also allows for questions.
 These training sessions are aimed at those who are not specialist benefit advisers but may be able to give some benefits support to people (described as tier 1 and 2 in the above Spectrum of Advice for benefits).
-You may find these training notes useful, which accompany the training (July 2019) (pdf, 572kb)
+You may find these training notes (October 2019) (pdf, 572kb) useful, which accompany the training

 Time and date: